pigeon/skyscanner/FOLLOW-UP.md

 ### Q) Which parts did you spend the most time with?
 What did you find most difficult?

 I wouldn't say something was particulary difficult it all comes down to the time you can spend for the task.
 JSON -> PONSO mapping is not difficult but is quite laborious task which I would rather give to some code generator.

+It took me some time and required googling to get details/export things from Sketch.
+I have been using Zeppelin & Figma for the last few years

 ### Q) How did you find the test overall?
 If you have any suggestions on how we can improve the test or our API, we'd love to hear them.